djeada/Linux-Notes/notes/enviroment_variable.md

 ### Challenges

-I. Create and Execute a Script `greetings.sh`

-- Write a Bash script named `greetings.sh` that prints a welcome message.
-- Ensure it has executable permissions (`chmod +x greetings.sh`).
-- Modify the `PATH` environment variable to include the script's directory (`export PATH=$PATH:/path/to/script`).
-- Test executing the script from a different directory without its absolute path.
+1. Write a Bash script named `greetings.sh` that prints a welcome message.
+Make sure the script has executable permissions by using `chmod +x greetings.sh`.
+Then, modify the `PATH` environment variable to include the directory where the script is stored by using `export PATH=$PATH:/path/to/script`.
+Test executing the script from any directory without specifying its full path, and explain the importance of the `PATH` variable.

-II.
-Write a command or script using the `USER` environment variable to print a personalized message like "Hello, $USER!
-Welcome back!".
+2. Use the `USER` environment variable in a command or script to print a personalized greeting, such as “Hello, $USER!
+Welcome back!”.
+Discuss how environment variables can add user-specific context to scripts and commands, and explain why `USER` is automatically set by the system.

-III.
-Use a command to display all currently set shell and environment variables (e.g., `set` or `env`).
+3. Display all currently set shell and environment variables by using commands like `set` or `env`.
+Compare the output of these commands and explain the difference between shell variables and environment variables, as well as how they are inherited by child processes.

-IV.
-Arithmetic Operations with a Shell Variable

-- Create a variable in your terminal session and assign a numeric value to it.
-- Perform and print a few arithmetic operations on this variable.
+4. Create a variable in your terminal session and assign a numeric value to it.
+Perform a few arithmetic operations with this variable, such as addition or multiplication, and print the results.
+Explain how shell variables differ from environment variables and discuss the syntax for arithmetic operations in Bash.

-V. Create and Display a New Environment Variable

-- Use the `export` command to create a new environment variable.
-- Print its value using `echo`.
+5. Use the `export` command to create a new environment variable, then print its value using `echo`.
+Discuss how the `export` command makes a variable available to child processes and explain when you might need to use it in scripting and system configuration.

-VI.
-Display Environment Variables and Start a Clean Shell

-- Use `env` to display all current environment variables.
-- Start a new shell with a clean environment using `env -i`.
+6. Use `env` to display all current environment variables, then start a new shell with a completely clean environment by using `env -i`.
+Explore the differences between the regular shell and the clean shell, and discuss how environment variables are essential for a functioning user environment.

-VII.
-Increment a Number in a Script with Environment Variable

-- Write a shell script that increments a number stored in a variable each time it is run.
+7. Write a shell script that stores a number in an environment variable and increments this number each time the script is run.
+Ensure the variable persists between script executions by using a file or another method to save the variable's state.
+Discuss how environment variables can be used to store persistent state information for scripts.
-- Store this number in an environment variable for persistence across executions.

-VIII.
-Find and Execute Files Using `PATH`

-- Use the `PATH` variable to locate an executable file on your system.
-- Add a new directory to the `PATH` (`export PATH=$PATH:/new/directory`).
-- Test executing a command from this new directory without its full path.
+8. Use the `PATH` variable to locate an executable file on your system.
+Then, add a new directory to `PATH` by using `export PATH=$PATH:/new/directory`.
+Test running a command from this new directory without its full path, and explain how the `PATH` variable affects command discovery and execution in the shell.
+9. Write a script that uses `printenv` to display specific environment variables, such as `HOME`, `SHELL`, and `PWD`.
+Explain how each of these environment variables is used by the system to manage the user environment, and why they are automatically set when the user logs in.
+10. Create a custom environment variable with sensitive information (e.g., an API key or password) and export it.
+Then, access this variable from within a child process by using `echo` or another command.
+Discuss best practices for handling sensitive information in environment variables and explain how to prevent accidental exposure of these variables in shared environments.